nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 The account needs to call the API for [managing the runtime clusters](#register-runtime-cluster), you need to add the account to the member list of the tenant configuration repository and ensure that the account can push code to the main branch.

+Additionally, you need to add an SSH key in GitLab to push or pull code to the code repository via the SSH protocol.

 ### Import Certificates

-If you want to access Nautes API Server using the HTTPS protocol, please download the ca.crt certificate from [the installation result](installation.md#check-the-installation-results), and add ca.crt to the trusted certificate list of the server that executes the API.
+When you access the Nautes API Server using the HTTPS protocol, please first download the `ca.crt` certificate from [the installation result](installation.md#check-the-installation-results), and add `ca.crt` to the trusted certificate list of the server executing the API.

 ### Prepare a Server